javicps/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/transit-gateways.md

 ---
-title: How to configure Transit Gateway
+title: How to configure AWS Transit Gateway
 ---

 This guide walks you through connecting your {{site.konnect_short_name}}-managed Dedicated Cloud Gateways to AWS Transit Gateway, providing a secure and private channel for your API traffic.

-## How do Transit Gateways work?
+## How do AWS Transit Gateway work?

 {% include_cached /md/konnect/cloud-gateway-networking.md %}